Thousands await rescue amid deadly south Indian floods

-Thousands of stranded people are waiting for rescue as relentless monsoon floods batter the south Indian state of Kerala.
+Thousands of stranded people are waiting for rescue and officials have pleaded for more help as relentless monsoon floods batter the south Indian state of Kerala.

-More than 170 people have died in a little over a week and much of the state is at least partially submerged.
+More than 190 have died in a little over a week and much of the state is partially submerged.

+Heavy rain began hitting parts of the state again on Saturday morning, slowing attempts to deploy rescuers and get relief supplies to isolated areas cut off for days, many of which can only be reached by boat or helicopter.

 More than 300,000 people have taken shelter in 1,500 state-run relief camps, officials said, but authorities and local media outlets said they were being inundated with calls for assistance.

-“We are receiving multiple repetetitive rescue requests,” the office of the state’s top official, Pinarayi Vijayan, said in a tweet, asking those in need to provide their exact location, landmarks and the number of stranded people when they call for help.
+“We are receiving multiple repetitive rescue requests,” the office of the state’s top official, Pinarayi Vijayan, said, asking those in need to provide their exact location and nearby landmarks so rescuers can find them.

+Mr Vijayan’s office also tweeted that the state was “facing its worst flood in 100 years”.

-Heavy rains since August 8 have triggered floods and landslides and caused homes and bridges to collapse across Kerala, a famously picturesque state known for its quiet tropical backwaters and beautiful beaches.
+Heavy rain since August 8 has triggered floods and landslides and caused homes and bridges to collapse across Kerala, a picturesque state known for its quiet tropical backwaters and beautiful beaches.

-Many roads and railways have been shut, and one of the state’s major airports, in the city of Kochi, has also closed.
+Many roads and rail lines have been shut, and one of the state’s major airports, in the city of Kochi, has also closed.

+“We all pray for the safety and well-being of the people of Kerala,” he said in a tweet.

-More than 300 people have died in Kerala since the monsoon started in June, including 170 since torrential rains began in August.
+At least 194 people have died in the state since torrential rain began on August 8, and 36 are missing, according to Kerala’s disaster management office.

-More than 1,000 people have died in seven Indian states since the start of the monsoon season.
+More than 1,000 people have died in seven Indian states since the start of the monsoon season, including more than 300 in Kerala.

+Officials estimate that more than 6,200 miles of roads have been damaged in Kerala, and Mr

+Vijayan said initial estimates are that the state has suffered losses of nearly £2.2 billion.

 Comments